In-Ko/component-spec/doc/proposal/one-component-model.md

 the *Component Descriptor*, which allows the definition of dependencies to other component versions.
 For our example we could introduce a component for the overall product.
 Different versions of this product component are again described by a *Component Descriptor*, which contains dependencies to particular *Component Descriptors* for the frontend, backend and monitoring.
+Of course this is only an example how to describe a product as a components with *Component Descriptors* but it is not mandatory to do so.

-ToDo: Repo,
+Every *Component Descriptors* has a name and a version.
+Dependencies to other *Component Descriptors* are expressed by their name and version.

-They consist of a set of (component) versions.
-Each version is described by a :ref:`Component Descriptor <concepts_component_descriptors>`, which describes the included set of artefacts. `Component Descriptors` are stored in a :ref:`Component Repository <_concepts_component_repositories` in a standardised way.
-Within such a component repository, component descriptors are addressed by their component name and version.
+*Component Descriptors* are stored in *Component Repositories*.
+A *Component Repository* must provide a possibility to access every stored *Component Descriptor* only by its name and version.
+Another requirement to a *Component Repository* is, that uploading a *Component Descriptors* fails if it has a dependency to another *Component Descriptor* which is not contained in the *Component Repository*.

-By separating the storage locations (component repository) from the component version identity, in combination with a defined addressing scheme, it is possible to access component descriptors in a component repository, in a location-independent manner.
+The concept of referencing other *Component Descriptors* only by their name and version allows the transport of the *Component Descriptors* from one *Component Repository* to another without the need to change component references in a *Component Descriptor* because the name and version of remain stable.

-This can be leveraged to replicate component descriptors between component repositories.
+**Todo: Perhaps some small example image to make this more clear?**

 Each of the artefacts declared in a `Component Descriptor` has an `identity`, an `access` description and a `type`. `Artefact identities` can be used to reference an artefact in